Teacher Training Advisor

 Holding a UK teaching qualification and QTS, you will have classroom experience and as a teacher trainer, preferably across both ITT and CPD.
 With a background in coaching and mentoring to improve teaching practice, you will be fully conversant in the requirements for QTS.
 Your excellent ICT skills, particularly in distance learning, should be supported by a commitment to aspirational learning for all young people and the ability to motivate and inspire trainee and serving teachers.
 You must produce a clean Vetting Certificate.

-We offer an extensive benefits package with 30 days leave pa, fare paid travel, freight and storage allowances.
-An application form can be found at www.sthelenacareers.com where further information can also be found, or you may contact Kedell Worboys on 0203 818 7610 or email: firstname.lastname@example.org.
-Applications must be sent to email@example.com and received by 2 December 2016.
-Interviews will be held in London on 13 Dec 2016.
+We offer an extensive benefits package with 30 days leave pa, fare paid travel, freight, pension contribution and relocation allowance (see overseas vacancy information).
+An application form can be found at www.sthelenacareers.co.uk where further information can also be found, or you may contact Kedell Worboys on 0203 818 7610 or email: firstname.lastname@example.org.
+This is where applications must be sent and received by 22 March 2019.
+Interviews will be held in London on 8 April 2019